 - Transferable skills—for career changers, these are abilities you learned that can be carried over to your new position.

 Resume Tip: Don't just google "skills for a [industry] resume" and throw in the results.
 Take time to tailor your resume skills list to the job posting, as we mentioned earlier.

 There are several ways to include a list of skills on a resume.
 For most, a simple skills section which includes 5-6 key abilities and your proficiency level is enough:

 For specific job titles and technical skills, you may want to list your particular knowledge per item, to give them specific detail into the areas of the skill you excel at:

-A good resume skills section often takes up little real estate, but its impact is great.
-For more on how to make a skills resume section, check this our best examples of what skills to put on a resume.
+A good CV skills section takes up little real estate but has great impact.
+For more on how to make a skills resume section, learn what skills to put on a resume.

 Include Other Important Resume Sections

-Here’s the thing—everyone else’s resumes include these same sections.
-What should a resume include to make it personalized?
+Here's the thing—everyone's resumes include those sections above.
+But what should a resume include to make it personalized?